steveclarke/mcp-printer/README.md

 That's it!
 The package will be automatically downloaded from npm on first use.

+> **📋 Requirements:** Google Chrome or Chromium is required for rendering markdown and code files to PDF.
+The server will auto-detect Chrome/Chromium installations on macOS/Linux.
+See [Requirements](#requirements) for details.

 > **⚠️ Security:** This server allows AI assistants to print files from safe directories (`~/Documents`, `~/Downloads`, `~/Desktop` by default).
 Dotfiles and hidden directories are always blocked to protect credentials.
 Only use with trusted AI assistants on your local machine.
 See [Security](#security) for configuration options.

 ## Configuration